-We need to be aware of the increased health risks of migraine stroke and heart attacks, as if the pain of migraine is not enough to deal with on its own!
+You need to be aware of the increased health risks of migraine stroke and heart attacks... it could save your life!

 This evidence is based on a long term study called The Physicians Health Study that started in 1982 at Harvard and has continued on.